tcr/corollary/README.md

 git clone http://github.com/tcr/corrode-but-in-rust --recursive
 ```

 This project contains a proof-of-concept cross-compiler from Haskell to Rust which is not designed to be either correct or generalizable.
-Instead, I expect the conversion to go like this:
+Instead, it's tailored for these libraries, each written in a conventional programming style.
+I expect the conversion to go like this:

 * [x] Automate bulk cross-compilation as modules (see the `out/` directory for current status)
 * [x] Write a proof-of-concept parser for Haskell and compilation to Rust